ShadabFaiz/MySqlWorkbench/README.md

     change these from "servletContextListener" file.)

  #HOW TO START THE APLLICATION/PROJECT:

-  Download the folder "MyWorkbench".Now there is 2 ways to deploy this project:
+  Now there is 2 ways to deploy this project:
             1. Creating a .war file

             2. Without creating a .war file